Todd P. Kennett

-Todd Kennett (born July 12, 1969, Middlebury, Connecticut) is a coach of the Division I Collegiate heavyweight rowing program at Cornell University.
+Todd Kennett (born July 12, 1969, in Middlebury, Connecticut) is a coach of the Division I Collegiate heavyweight rowing program at Cornell University.
 In 2006 and 2008, his lightweight varsity boat program captured both the Eastern Sprints Regatta and the Intercollegiate Rowing Association Championships ("IRA").

 Early life

 Todd Kennett was born in 1969 in Middlebury, Connecticut.

 In 1987, at age 18, he entered as a freshman at Cornell University.
 A 1991 graduate of the Cornell University College of Agriculture and Life Sciences, Kennett received his bachelor of science degree in animal sciences.
 In his time at Cornell, Kennett was a member of the Heavyweight crew.
 He competed in the first freshman eight his first year and went on to row in the varsity eight for three consecutive seasons, including the 1991 campaign in which the varsity finished third at the IRA regatta and competed at the Henley Royal Regatta.
 He received the Butler Award for outstanding leadership and athletic performance as a senior.
 In his junior and senior years at Cornell, Kennett rowed in the U.S. Rowing Olympic Development and Pre-Elite camps.
 He also competed in the 1989 and 1990 Olympic Festivals, winning a bronze and gold, respectively.